-Play yard – We have this Pack ‘n Play.
+Play yard – We have a Pack ‘n Play similar to this one.
 We used the napper for when he was really little, then he slept on the top level, now it’s lowered to the bottom and he takes naps in it and we use it when traveling.

 Play yard sheets – I recommend 2-3 sheets.
 We have two cotton jersey sheets (gray and green) and this quilted sheet.

-Swing or Bouncer – We have this swing.
+Swing or Bouncer – We have a swing, but never used a bouncer.
 The swing has been great!
 Gavin used to only take naps in his swing, so it was a necessity.

 Diaper bag – We have this diaper bag for when we want to carry a bag with us.
 This one is big enough to hold everything I need when we’re gone all day, plus it’s manly enough Michael doesn’t mind carrying it.